 A logline is a one-sentence summary or description of a movie.
-Loglines distill the important elements of your screenplay—main character, set-up, and central conflict—into a clear, concise teaser.
-The goal is to write such an enticing logline that it hooks the listener into requesting to read the entire script.
+Loglines distill the important elements of your screenplay—main character, setup, central conflict, antagonist—into a clear, concise teaser.
+The goal is to write a logline so enticing that it hooks the listener into reading the entire script.

 While there is room for creativity in writing a logline, a good logline will always have the following four elements: